LLM-MemCluster: Empowering Large Language Models with Dynamic Memory for Text Clustering: Detailed Ablation Study

 \paragraph{Effectiveness of the Dual-Prompt Strategy}

-By conducting a cross-referenced analysis of the performance metrics in Table~\ref{tab:ablation_appendix} and the generated cluster counts from Table~\ref{tab:cluster_count_ablation}, we can clearly see how the Dual-Prompt strategy is superior to single-prompt variants.
+By conducting a cross-referenced analysis of the performance metrics in Table~\ref{tab:ablation_appendix} and the generated clusters from Table~\ref{tab:cluster_count_ablation}, we can see how the Dual-Prompt strategy is superior to single-prompt variants.

 \begin{itemize} \item \textbf{\texttt{Relaxed Prompt} Variant:} This variant consistently generates a vastly larger number of clusters than the ground-truth (e.g., \textbf{1208} vs. 93 on ArxivS2S; \textbf{184} vs. 59 on Massive-I).
-This tendency to over-split the data results in poor semantic grouping and leads to the lowest average ARI of \textbf{39.0\%}. \item \textbf{\texttt{Strict Prompt} Variant:} In contrast, the variant is overly conservative, producing fewer clusters than is optimal for most datasets (e.g., only \textbf{41} clusters for MTOP-I, where the ground-truth is 102).
-While this consolidation can be beneficial, it often merges distinct topics, capping its average ARI at \textbf{45.7\%}. \item \textbf{\texttt{Dual-Prompt} Strategy:} The Dual-Prompt demonstrates a powerful adaptive capability.
+This tendency to over-split the data results in poor semantic grouping and leads to the lowest average ARI of \textbf{32.5\%}. \item \textbf{\texttt{Strict Prompt} Variant:} In contrast, the variant is overly conservative, often producing a cluster count that is suboptimal for that dataset (e.g., only \textbf{41} clusters for MTOP-I, where the ground-truth is 102).
+While this consolidation can be beneficial, it often merges distinct topics, capping its average ARI at \textbf{38.1\%}. \item \textbf{\texttt{Dual-Prompt} Strategy:} The Dual-Prompt demonstrates a powerful adaptive capability.
 It navigates the trade-off between over-splitting and over-consolidating, producing a cluster count (e.g., \textbf{97} on Massive-I, \textbf{80} on MTOP-I) that better reflects the underlying data structure.
-This adaptive, dynamic control over granularity is the key reason it achieves the state-of-the-art average ARI of \textbf{54.5\%}, outperforming both single-prompt baselines by a significant margin. \end{itemize}
+This adaptive, dynamic control over granularity is the key reason it achieves the state-of-the-art average ARI of \textbf{45.4\%}, outperforming both single-prompt baselines by a significant margin. \end{itemize}